Início / Events / 6th Annual Meeting: Portuguese Talent and Competitiveness

 On the previous day, December 20, the Portuguese Counselors were received with a Welcome Drink at Palacete de São Bento, an invitation of the Prime-Minister.

-As part of the partnership between the Portuguese Diaspora Council and Jornal de Negócios, João Cunha, COO and Deputy CEO at Smartenergy, and Counselor of the Western Europe Regional Hub, was interviewed by Jornal de Negócios.
-In the interview, João Cunha discussed his professional journey and identified competitive opportunities for Portugal, its economy, companies, and entrepreneurs in general.
+As part of the partnership between the Portuguese Diaspora Council and Jornal de Negócios, Carla Santos, Director of the Municipal Revenue Management Department at PublicSoft and Counselor of the Eastern Europe Regional Hub, was interviewed by Jornal de Negócios.
+In the interview, Carla Santos discussed her professional journey and identified competitive opportunities for Portugal, its economy, companies, and entrepreneurs in general.
+1 – WHAT LED YOU TO LEAVE PORTUGAL?
+I...

-As part of the partnership between the Portuguese Diaspora Council and Jornal de Negócios, Patricia Teles, CEO of Print4You Mozambique and Counselor of the Africa Regional Hub, was interviewed by Jornal de Negócios.
-In the interview, Patricia Teles discussed her professional journey and identified competitive opportunities for Portugal, its economy, companies, and entrepreneurs in general.
+As part of the partnership between the Portuguese Diaspora Council and Jornal de Negócios, António Azevedo Campos, CEO and Co-Founder at Hub2Energy, and Counselor of the Middle East Regional Hub, was interviewed by Jornal de Negócios.
+In the interview, António Azevedo Campos discussed his professional journey and identified competitive opportunities for Portugal, its economy, companies, and entrepreneurs in general.
+1 – WHAT LED YOU TO LEAVE PORTUGAL?
+I like to...